wisehackermonkey/falling_sand/falling_sand/README.md

     set grid_buffer [current row][current column] to 'empty'
     # move the sand pixel down
     set grid_buffer [current_rowrow+1][current column] to "sand"
+if  cell bellow current is sand and grid to left & down is 'EMPTY'
+    set left and down = SAND
+    set current index to EMPTY

 returns buffer grid